Landfill Australia: What You Need To Know About Australian Waste

 Here at Waster, you can always expect to read informative news regarding waste management and recycling.

-To know how much recyclable materials end up in landfills, check out our past blog here. – spoiler alert: it may be worse than you expect!
+To know how much recyclable materials end up in landfills, check out our past blog here on how much perfectly good recylable materials end up in general waste. – spoiler alert: it may be worse than you expect!

 Landfill Australia: Is There Another Way?

-According to an article, landfills do more harm than good.
+According to an article on the ABC regarding the impact of landfills, landfills do more harm than good.
 This is of course debateable – as viable options to prevent dumping at landfill will require huge changes in production, consumption and recycling globally.

 Countries such as Germany, Switzerland, the Netherlands, Austria, Belgium, Denmark, and Norway are reducing their reliance on landfills.